phpjuice/opencf/README.md

 PHP implementation of the (Weighted Slopeone,Cosine, Weighted Cosine) rating-based collaborative filtering schemes.

+To learn all about it, head over to the extensive [documentation](https://phpjuice.gitbook.io/opencf).

 ## Installation

 OpenCF Package requires `PHP 7.4` or higher.